Government to meet protesting farmers again on Saturday as talks continue

 “The issue is not about one particular clause, but about the direction in which the government of India is pushing farming in India,” Saha wrote.

-Reporting by Mayank Bhardwaj and Rajendra Jadhav; Additional reporting by Nigam Prusty; Writing by Devjyot Ghoshal; Editing by Sanjeev Miglani and Ana Nicolaci da Costa
+Reporting by Mayank Bhardwaj and Rajendra Jadhav; Additional reporting by Aftab Ahmed and Nigam Prusty; Writing by Devjyot Ghoshal; Editing by Sanjeev Miglani, Ana Nicolaci da Costa and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.